mobify/redux-runtypes-schema/README.md

 This will start jest and watch for file changes.
 Any time you change a file and save it, jest will automatically re-run affected tests.
 This is a very efficient way to develop changes/bugfixes for the library.

-### Pull Requests

-This project is hosted on Github.
-Use the Pull Request feature to contribute changes back to this project (we 💖 community contributions).

 ## Deployment